 The college designed the Master’s in Educational Administration degree for students seeking school principal or supervisor certification.
 Students need at least three years of teaching experience or equivalent in New Jersey under appropriate certification to enter the program.

-The Online Master in Education Administration program includes a 300-hour internship and courses in topics such as:
+The online Master’s degree in Education Administration includes a 300-hour internship and courses in topics such as:

 - Curriculum Leadership